NicholasMamo/NicholasMamo/blog/content/posts/document-pivot.md

 [This paper](https://link.springer.com/chapter/10.1007/978-3-319-24027-5_6) requires that at least ten people must be talking about a story to accept it, whereas [this one](https://ieeexplore.ieee.org/abstract/document/6425790) requires 250 Twitter users.
 Two hundred and fifty tweets may sound exaggerated, but even getting ten users talking about a story may not be very easy.
 As we saw above, tweets on the same subject can still end up in different clusters.
-The risk is even greater when using tweets instead of news articles; since tweets are so short, it’s less likely they would use the same words!
+The risk is even greater when using tweets instead of news articles; since tweets are so short, it's less likely they would use the same words!

 Another issue is that not all important stories are popular.
-In football, goals are more important than substitutions, but that doesn’t mean that substitutions aren’t important.
+In football, goals are more important than substitutions, but that doesn't mean that substitutions aren't important.
 The next two tweets will show you just how important substitutions can be.

 > A trio of subs - @Mahrez22, @IlkayGuendogan and @fernandinho are on for @ericgm3, Rodrigo and @PhilFoden